ACEnglish/kanpig/README.md

 These parameters have a varying effect on the results and are not guaranteed to be stable across releases.

 ### `--one-to-one`
-Instead of performing the path-finding algorithm that applies a haplotype to the variant graph, perform a 1-to-1 comparison of the haplotype to each node in the variant graph.
+Instead of performing the path-finding algorithm to qpply a haplotype to the variant graph, perform a 1-to-1 comparison of the haplotype to each node in the variant graph.
 If a single node matches above `sizesim` and `seqsim`, the haplotype is applied to it.